Starfish Digestive System: Uncovering the Mysteries

 • Pyloric Stomach: As the partially digested prey moves past the cardiac stomach, it enters the pyloric stomach.
 Here, the digestion process continues, aided by the abundant enzymes and further breakdown of food particles.

 • Dermal Branchiae: Spanning across the starfish’s inner body walls, dermal branchiae serve as vital respiratory structures.
-They facilitate gas exchange, enabling the starfish to obtain oxygen and rid itself of waste products.
+They facilitate gas exchange, enabling the starfish to obtain oxygen and eliminate waste products.

 • Ampullae and Tube Feet: Powered by a hydraulic system, starfish tube feet are operated by ampullae – small, fluid-filled sacs.
 The ampullae contract, allowing the tube feet to extend and retract.
-These remarkable structures not only assist in locomotion but are also essential for handling food and capturing prey.
+These remarkable structures assist in locomotion and are essential for handling food and capturing prey.

-• Rectal Sac: Waste from digestion accumulates in the starfish’s rectal sac, located at the end of its digestive system.
+• Rectal Sac: Waste from digestion accumulates in the starfish’s rectal sac at the end of its digestive system.
 Once the sac is full, the starfish expels the waste material through a specialized opening called the anus.

 The Role Of The Digestive System